-Interested students must apply the fall or spring of their junior year and may use the remaining semesters at their undergraduate institutions to complete up to 16 pre-baccalaureate graduate units, which can include undergraduate Media Studies courses with a G/U (graduate/undergraduate) designation.
-Upon the receipt of his/her undergraduate degree, the student becomes a full time student at Claremont Graduate University for the remaining year of study.
+Interested students must apply to the program during the fall or spring of their junior year and may use the remaining semesters at their undergraduate institutions to complete 16 units (approved by a CGU Cultural Studies advisor), which will be transferred toward the MA degree at CGU.
+Upon the receipt of his/her undergraduate degree, the student becomes a full time student at Claremont Graduate University for the remaining year of study in which 24 units are completed toward the MA in Cultural Studies.

 The Eye and the Gaze (CGU)